-One of the members of my critique group knew I was working on a proposal for a major cookbook publisher.
-She had published two non-fiction books at a smaller, local publisher and recommended that I query them as well, both because they produce beautiful and award-winning cookbooks and because they were great to work with.
+One of the members of my critique group knew I was working on a proposal for the major publisher.
+She had published two non-fiction books at a smaller, local publisher and recommended that I query them as well.
+Both because they produce beautiful and award-winning cookbooks and because they were great to work with.

 A tale of two publishers

 The editor at the major publisher kept focusing on keyword searches and stock photography.
-Our Zoom meetings centred on selling me her idea of a cookbook, one that was mostly based around a punchy tagline rather than a good idea.
+Our Zoom meetings centered on selling me her idea of a cookbook, one that was mostly based on a punchy tagline rather than a good idea.